 Sampling design

-A multistage stratified random sampling was adopted to select the villages and respondents for the present study.
+In this study a multistage stratified random sampling was adopted to select the villages and respondents-.
 Five (05) villages were selected from each zone based on the optimum sheep population and ten (10) sheep farmers from each village were identified.
 A total of 150 sheep owners from three agro-climatic zones formed the study group.

 Data collection

 Variables pertaining to marketing of sheep viz. the reason for sale, the marketing channels used, marketing plans, price of various components, price determination method, age at marketing and transportation details were selected from a pilot survey conducted in non-sampling area and in discussion with the experts.
 This formed the basis for the developing the questionnaire schedule which was pre-tested and appropriate modification in the questions and their sequence was made.
-These pre-tested structured schedules were used to interview the sheep owners personally, for collection of accurate information.
+These pre-tested structured interview questions scheduled were used to interview the sheep owners personally, for collection of accurate information.
 The owners were interviewed in person and the questions were asked in their local dialect during the month from May to June-2017 and the information gathered was compiled and analysed.

 Statistical analysis

-The data from the schedules were compiled, tabulated and analysed using the data analysis tools in Microsoft Excel, 2007 software.
-Descriptive and summary statistics were calculated to highlight the predominant marketing practices of sheep in the study area.
+The data were compiled and analysed using Microsoft Excel, 2007 software, employing descriptive and inferential statistics .

 RESULTS AND DISCUSSION